 How did my dad’s money-mindset imprint on me?
 For the first thirty years of my life, it made me an avoider – I pretended that didn’t really care about money.
 While I wasn’t in complete denial (otherwise I could have racked up a lot of debt), I didn’t want to waste my time thinking and worrying about my finances like I had seen my dad all throughout my childhood.
 However, once I met my wife, Danielle, I was able to embrace a much more empowering and positive perspective on money.
 For Danielle, money was a normal part of life that needed to be respected, appreciated and attended to, just like our physical health, our animals, our living environment and our relationships.
 From her, I learned that when we take stewardship of our life and approach each of its aspects with a sound mixture of commitment, curiosity and creativity, any negative associations and patterns of the past become neutralized.

 Yet, to shift out of scarcity consciousness, powerlessness, avoidance and frustration around money, we need to also let go of the limiting beliefs we have adopted a long time ago.
+I invite you to listen to my episode of Empowerment Radio, where I continue to discuss the topic of “How you can erase limiting beliefs and reprogram your money-mindset.”
 The good news is, beliefs are usually neither right nor wrong – they are just opinions, which tend to distort our perspective on whatever topic they are focusing on.
 So once we notice that a belief no longer serves us, we can erase and replace it – especially when we are working consciously with our subconscious mind.

 To your success and happiness,